pptestpptest/Nodes/README.md

 Nodes' Xcode templates are required to ensure correct use of the Nodes framework and to guarantee that every created node is properly defined.

 Installation of the templates is performed by the Xcode templates generator (the `nodes-xcode-templates-gen` executable in the Swift package).
-Without customizing the generator, Xcode templates for UIKit and SwiftUI (for iOS) are installed by default.
+Without customizing the generator, Xcode templates for iOS with [UIKit](https://developer.apple.com/documentation/uikit) and [SwiftUI](https://developer.apple.com/xcode/swiftui) are installed by default.
 The generator supports [optional customization](#optional-customization) if needed.

 #### Xcode Templates Installation

+> [!TIP]
-> TIP: After completing the [Quick Start](#quick-start) setup (below), Nodes' Xcode templates will be ***installed automatically***, so these instructions to manually install the Xcode templates ***may be skipped*** and are included here simply as a reference.
+> After completing the [Quick Start](#quick-start) setup (below), Nodes' Xcode templates will be ***installed automatically***, so these instructions to manually install the Xcode templates ***may be skipped*** and are included here simply as a reference.

 <details>